Welcome to Week#3 of TES531. I enjoyed ‘Hanging out’ with some of you last Thursday. This week I hope to virtually meet with the rest of you.

 Feed Me!

 Google offers a variety of useful tools which are included for free with a Google account.
-Below are screencasts that describe some of these tools.
-There were also recorded last year, but are mostly up-to-date.
+Below

 Gmail | Drive | Google Plus & Photos |